A Rotherham couple have been disqualified from keeping dogs after admitting offences relating to the illegal docking of seven puppies’ tails.

-He pleaded guilty to three offences under the Animal Welfare Act 2006 in a prosecution case brought by the RSPCA.
+At an earlier hearing they pleaded guilty to two offences under the Animal Welfare Act 2006*.

 A dog walker from Leeds has been disqualified from keeping dogs for two years after being caught on camera hitting a client’s pet Boxer.